-\begin{rema} Let~$M_0$ be the underlying mirror diagrams of an enhanced mirror diagram~$M$, and let~$M_0\mapsto M_0'$ be an elementary move.
+\begin{rema} Let~$M_0$ be the underlying mirror diagram of an enhanced mirror diagram~$M$, and let~$M_0\mapsto M_0'$ be an elementary move.
 If this move is an extension, elimination, or a slide move, then there exists a unique enhanced mirror diagram~$M'$ with the underlying mirror diagram~$M_0'$ such that~$M\mapsto M'$ is also an extension, elimination, or slide move, respectively.

 If~$M_0\mapsto M_0'$ is an elementary bypass removal, then the respective~$M'$ may not exist.
 Indeed, a boundary circuit of~$M$ having form of the boundary of a rectangle, which disappears in~$M'$, must be inessential for~$M'$ to exist.
-If it is essential, the move does not fit into the definition of the move for enhanced mirror diagram.
+If it is essential, the move does not fit into the definition of the enhanced version of the move.
 If~$M'$ exists, then it is unique in this case.

 If~$M_0\mapsto M_0'$ is an elementary bypass addition, then the respective~$M'$ always exists but it may not be unique.
 This arises from the fact that $M_0$ and~$M_0'$ may fit into the settings of Definition~\ref{mirr-bypass-def}, with Convention~\ref{symmetries} in force, in two different ways.